 Count Gösta Lewenhaupt was at Kaflås, sung niecely and played the guitar.
 His Spanish and Italian songs pleased Malla.
 She lived in a room beside the drawing-room and often woke up and fell asleep to his music.

 There are also a few, scattered advertisements offering primarily guitar schools and exercises to be found up to 1815 when the Musikaliska Magazinet in their catalogue of newly arrived music also listed music for the guitar by "Carulli, Molino, Gänsbacher, Harder, Bortolazzi, Kargl".
 Lorents Mollenberg, who had been trained by and worked with Matthias Peter Kraft, made a few guitars, of which the earliest known is dated 1816.
 Another guitarmaker who flourished at least in 1817 and of which practically nothing is known was Henric Gottlieb Becker.
 He probably is identical with G. Becker from Stralsund, by whom a guitar dated 1814 is preserved in the Collection Fryklund at the Music Museum in Stockholm.
-There is information about Carl Eric Sundberg (1771?-1846) in Stockholm, who made "Harpor, Sittror och Gitarrer (harps, cisters and guitars)", but also keyboard instruments.
+There is information about Carl Eric Sundberg (1771?-1846) in Stockholm, who made Harpor, Sittror och Gitarrer (harps, cisters and guitars), but also keyboard instruments.
 He finished as a musical instrument maker in 1833.
 Guitars were also made in the provinces and one example is the guitar-maker J. Andersson in Skara, by whom two guitars are preserved.
 We have also information about the keyboard maker Johan Heinrich Daug (1786-1844) in Gothenburg that he both made repaired and guitars as well as manufactured strings for the guitar.
 Another musical instrument maker in Gothenburg was Carl Ljungberg (1783-1835).
-In his estate inventory two half-finishedd guitars are mentioned.
-The keyboard maker Johannes Jonsson (1784-1857) in Gothenburg also made guitars according a note from 1831.
-About Lazarus Heyman Salomon/Salomonson (1817-1898), also in Gothenburg was saidin 1837 that he since 1 March 1832 had made several guitars.
+In his estate inventory two half-finished guitars are mentioned.
+The keyboard maker Johannes Jonsson (1784-1857) in Gothenburg also made guitars according to a note from 1831.
+About Lazarus Heyman Salomon/Salomonson (1817-1898), also in Gothenburg was said in 1837 that he since 1 March 1832 had made several guitars.
 But most guitars were certainly imported.
-In my own collection you may find an anonymous six-course Spanish or Portuguese guitar as well as an anoymous French guitar from the first decades of the 19th century
+In my own collection you may find an anonymous six-course Spanish or Portuguese guitar as well as an anoymous French guitar from the first decades of the nineteenth century

 The first printed Swedish music for the guitar was published in 1818 by Friedrich Ludwig Fehr and Johan Carl Müller, two foreign lithographers who had established themselves in Stockholm.
-This publication was entitled "Verschiedene Tänze und ein Marsch für die Guitarre..." and the music was composed by Fredrik Wilhelm Hildebrand (1785-1830).
+This publication was entitled Verschiedene Tänze und ein Marsch für die Guitarre... and the music was composed by Fredrik Wilhelm Hildebrand (1785-1830).
 Hildebrand was German by origin and had been a pupil of Louis Spohr.
-Before Hildebrand went to Sweden he had by C. F. Peters published a few collections for song and guitar and a "Fantaisie" for solo guitar.
+Before Hildebrand went to Sweden he had by C. F. Peters published a few collections for song and guitar and a Fantaisie for solo guitar.
 He became violin-player at the Swedish Hofkapelle in 1816 and took active part in musical life in Stockholm during the 1820s.
-He published several works for the guitar including a collection of Swedish folksongs, a "Fantaisie lugubre...", "Six Polonaises pour Violon ou Flûte avec accompagnement de Pianoforte ou Guitarre..." and a pseudo-periodical "Journal för Guitarre".
+He published several works for the guitar including a collection of Swedish folksongs, a Fantaisie lugubre..., Six Polonaises pour Violon ou Flûte avec accompagnement de Pianoforte ou Guitarre... and a pseudo-periodical Journal för Guitarre.
 Some fo these were advertised in newspapers in Uppsala.
 He also arranged the guitar accompaniment to several collections of music by Bernhard Crusell with texts by Esaias Tegnér, the most prominent Swedish poet at that time.